semygloss/S-AES/README.md

 python app.py
 ```
 #### Key Generation
-keep the length of plaintext 16 bit while encription or keep the length of ciphertext 16 bit while decription
+Keep the length of plaintext 16 bit while encription or keep the length of ciphertext 16 bit while decription
 generate a 16 bit binary key for basic-encry/decry, or choose a more than 16 bit binary key (eg: 32bit key for dual-encry/decry，48 bit binary key for triple-encry/decry and so on) for multiple-encry
 sample code:
 ```python